Antoine Griezmann: 2014–2016: Senior debut and Euro 2016 runner-up

-2018 World Cup
+2018–2021: FIFA World Cup triumph

 On 17 May 2018, Griezmann was called up to the France squad for the 2018 FIFA World Cup in Russia.
 On 16 June 2018, he suffered a foul in the box and scored the resulting penalty kick to open the score in France's 2–1 over Australia in their opening match at the tournament, which was the first penalty decision ever to be awarded in a World Cup match with the assistance of the video assistant referee system.
 On 30 June, Griezmann scored a goal from the penalty kick given for a foul on Kylian Mbappé in a 4–3 victory over Argentina in their round of 16 match.

 In France's 2–0 victory over Uruguay in quarter-finals of the tournament on 6 July, Griezmann first assisted Raphaël Varane's goal from a corner and later scored a goal himself with a strike from outside the area following an error by Uruguayan goalkeeper Fernando Muslera.
 Griezmann did not celebrate his goal against Uruguay out of respect for his Uruguayan mentor and Uruguayan club teammates.
 In the semi-final against Belgium at the Krestovsky Stadium, Saint Petersburg on 10 July, he set up the only goal of the game from a corner, which was headed in by Samuel Umtiti.

 On 15 July, Griezmann was involved in several goals in the final against Croatia, which France won 4–2.
 With the score at 0–0 in the first half, France was awarded a foul on Griezmann after a challenge from Marcelo Brozović.
 Commentators called that Griezmann had dived as he began falling before Brozović made contact.
 Griezmann took the ensuing 30 yd free kick, which was headed by Mario Mandžukić into his own net to give France the lead in the 18th minute.
-Croatia equalized, but Griezmann scored a 38th-minute penalty after the referee ruled for handball (via a video assistant review) to give France a 2–1 lead.
+Croatia equalised, but Griezmann scored a 38th-minute penalty after the referee ruled for handball (via a video assistant review) to give France a 2–1 lead.
 In the second half, he passed to Paul Pogba in the build-up to the midfielder scoring the third goal for France.
 For his efforts, Griezmann was named man of the match, and was also voted the third best player in the tournament behind Luka Modrić and Eden Hazard, receiving the Bronze Ball.

-2018–19 UEFA Nations League

-On Matchday 3 of the UEFA Nations League, Griezmann scored a second half brace as the world champions came from behind to beat Germany 2–1 in Paris.

-Euro 2020
+2021–2024: Nations League title and second consecutive World Cup final

-In May 2021, he received a call-up for the postponed UEFA Euro 2020.
+In May 2021, Griezmann received a call-up for the postponed UEFA Euro 2020.
 On 19 June, he scored a goal in a 1–1 draw against Hungary.

-2020–21 UEFA Nations League

-He was part of the national team which won the 2021 UEFA Nations League Finals.
+They were eliminated from the tournament after losing to Switzerland in the round of 16 on penalties, following a 3–3 draw.